robertknight/rten/README.md

 cargo run -p rten-examples --release --bin imagenet resnet50.a1_in1k.onnx image.png
 ```

-**Model format note:** Support for running `.onnx` models directly is new in
-RTen v0.23.
-To run models with earlier versions you need to convert them to the
-`.rten` format first using [rten-convert](https://pypi.org/project/rten-convert/).

 ## Usage in JavaScript

 To use this library in a JavaScript application, there are two approaches: